zpl-license/zpl-license.github.io/README.md

 ##  Usage
 To show that your code is licensed under the ZPL, include the following line at the top of your source files:
+**All forks of a program must stay open source, but the original can be open or closed source. **
 ```js
 // LICENSED BY THE ZPL LICENSE — https://zpl-license.github.io